Can My Child Get SSI for Kidney Disease?

 • health and physical wellbeing.

-Because kidney disease can cause learning delays and concentration difficulties, you may be able to prove limitations in the first two domains of functioning: acquiring and using information and attending to and completing tasks.
-School records and teacher reports, in addition to medical records, would be helpful evidence to support these limitations.
+Because kidney disease can cause learning delays and concentration difficulties, you might be able to prove limitations in the first two domains of functioning: learning and using information and paying attention to and finishing tasks.
+School records and teacher reports, in addition to medical records, are helpful evidence to support these limitations.

-In addition, because kidney disease can cause headaches and nausea and may result in repeat hospitalizations, your child's health and physical well-being may also be seriously compromised.
-Hospital records and school attendance records may be helpful in proving limitations in this domain of functioning.
+In addition, because kidney disease can cause severe headaches and nausea and can result in repeated hospitalizations, your child's health and physical well-being might also be seriously compromised.
+Hospital records and school attendance records can help prove the extent of your child's limitations in this domain of functioning.

 Lastly, kidney disease can cause growth delays.
-This may limit your child's ability to move about and manipulate objects or engage in self-care as compared to peers of the same age.
-It is also possible for a combination of these conditions to impact your child's functioning in the various domains.
+Such delays might limit your child's ability to move about and manipulate objects or engage in appropriate self-care, compared to peers of the same age.
+It's also possible for a combination of these conditions to impact your child's functioning in the various domains.

 Talk to a Disability Lawyer